jbowkett/CV/README.md

 #### Summary
 Building on over 12 years experience of using Java in an enterprise environment, my most recent experience has been in a highly agile TDD/BDD Ruby environment.
-I am looking to make a return to enterprise engineering, applying the terse programming style inherent in a language such as Ruby.
+I am looking to make a return to large datasets and enterprise engineering, applying the terse programming style inherent in a language such as Ruby.
 I take an active role in the wider software development community, attending community events and conferences (such as JAX London and QCon) and I am an Associate at the Graduate Developer Community.

 #### Employment History